adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 ### Background and Importance of the NDIS Price List

 The National Disability Insurance Scheme (NDIS) Price Guide is a cornerstone document for the scheme, providing a framework for pricing arrangements and price limits for supports and services.
 Effective from July 1, 2024, to June 30, 2025, the 2024-25 guide ensures transparency and consistency in financial dealings between participants, their families, carers, and providers.
 It is updated annually to reflect changes in the market, legislative adjustments, and to maintain the scheme's sustainability, making it essential for informed decision-making.
+For providers, understanding these figures is critical, and our [NDIS Provider Cost Guide](/blog/ndis-provider-cost-guide-2025) offers a deeper analysis of the associated operational costs.

 ### Overview of the NDIS Pricing Guide 2024-25 Updates